A Feminist Critique of Marriage

 When I was a child, it was customary for a woman to sit in the passenger seat when there was a man in the car, or in a back seat if there were two men, because everyone assumed that the man or men had to be in charge.
 Things have improved since then: women have much more economic and political clout than they did just twenty or thirty years ago, and men are much more egalitarian in their approach to matrimony.
 But women still shoulder the bulk of the housekeeping and childrearing, even when working full-time.
 A married man is likely to pursue his career as though he were still single, while a married woman is expected to forfeit her public life to follow her husband or care for the young, the old, and the infirm of the family.
 Employers look favourably upon married men, who are deemed to be more mature and responsible, while married women may be passed over for fear that they will go off to have babies or, worse, refuse to collude with the patriarchy.
 A vicious circle sets in.
 Because the man brings in more money, his time is valued and prioritized, while the woman’s unpaid contributions, which she fits around the man, remain largely invisible.
 The more the man earns, the more the woman can afford to slip into subordination, with the middle classes leveraging their privilege to entrench the old gender stereotypes.

 The truth of the matter is that a lot of people tie the knot because they are terrified of loneliness, or buckle under the social and psychological pressure that bears upon the unmarried state.
 But in the longer term, marriage can be even lonelier than its alternatives, and that’s before it breaks up.
-‘The trouble’ said Charlotte Brontë in a letter to her correspondent (1852) ‘is not that I am single and likely to stay single, but that I am lonely and likely to stay lonely.’
+‘The trouble’ mused the writer Charlotte Brontë (d.
+1855) ‘is not that I am single and likely to stay single, but that I am lonely and likely to stay lonely.’
 There is also an argument that marriage is detrimental to community, weakening ties with relatives, friends, and neighbours.
 ‘Families, I hate you!’ wrote André Gide in Les Nourritures Terrestres (1897), ‘bolted homes, shut doors, jealous repositories of happiness.’
-(Familles, je vous hais! foyers clos; portes refermées; possessions jalousies du bonheur.)
+[Familles, je vous hais! foyers clos; portes refermées; possessions jalousies du bonheur.]
 There is of course the intimate relationship with the spouse, but sex can lose its appeal when it becomes a habit, or when it is taken for granted— wherefore the proliferation of sex manuals aimed at married women.
-In the spring of its rapture, romantic love seems to enclose the germs of freedom and fulfilment, but, with the turning of the seasons, yields nothing but failure and frustration—and it is worth remembering that man had no time for romantic love back in the day when woman was his possession.
+In the spring of its rapture, romantic love seems to enclose the germs of freedom and fullfilment, but, with the turning of the seasons, yields nothing but failure and frustration—and it is worth remembering that man had no time for romantic love back in the day when woman was his possession.